Peter Attia Supplements List: Complete 2025 Guide

 Peter Attia, MD, is a renowned physician, podcaster, and longevity expert known for his evidence-based approach to health optimization.
 Through his podcast "The Drive," his book Outlive: The Science and Art of Longevity, and various AMAs, Attia shares insights into nutrition, exercise, sleep, and supplementation.
 His supplement regimen is not a one-size-fits-all prescription but a personalized stack informed by blood tests, scientific research, and individual needs.
 Attia emphasizes that supplements should address specific deficiencies or goals, such as improving metabolic health, cognitive function, or cardiovascular risk factors.

 In this comprehensive guide, we'll break down Peter Attia's current supplements list as of 2025, including dosages, timing, brands (where specified), and the rationale behind each.
-This information is compiled from Attia's official discussions, podcasts, and reliable analyses.
-Note that Attia's routine evolves based on new evidence—he has discontinued some supplements like NMN and resveratrol in recent years due to insufficient long-term data.
+Note that Attia's routine evolves based on new evidence — he has discontinued some supplements like NMN and resveratrol in recent years due to insufficient long-term data.

 Why Does Peter Attia Take Supplements?